-For the BAH strategy, if you could buy the ratio, it is apparent that the Isco index immediately underperforms the Dow, and that you would have to wait 820 days or so just to break even.
-And then, you would immediately be disappointed again by the end of the holding period when Isco had lost 15% by day 1000.
+For the BAH strategy, if you could buy the ratio, it is apparent that the Isco index immediately outperforms, then quickly underperforms the Dow, and that you would have to wait 700 days or so just to break even.
+And then, you would be disappointed by the end of the holding period when Isco closed flat at the end of the period.

-For a trading approach, the comparison chart clearly shows that the BEST time to sell the DOW and go long the ISCO would be around day 250, or 1 year after the 8/00 start date.
+For a trading approach, the comparison chart clearly shows that the BEST time to sell the DOW and go long the ISCO would be around day 180, or 8 $\frac{1}{2}$ months after the 8/00 start date.

 Unfortunately, in the past you don't know the future.
-Using technical analysis, you would have waited for the pop up around day 180, wait for it to settle back down (around day 200); when it did not go below the previous low, you would have gone long around day 300.
-Note that the market was aware of all this; do you see how at day 300 the big jump over the top from day 199?
+Using technical analysis, you would have waited for the pop up around day 190, wait for it to settle back down (around day 200); when it did not go below the previous low, you would have gone long around day 275.
+Note that the market was aware of all this; do you see how at day 275 the big jump over the top from day 199 and 250?
 So "everyone" was getting in on this signal.

-Sure enough, the ratio declines again to a low around day 400, which would have made many people sell the ratio.
-If you stayed in, however, buying on day 300 (November 12, 2001) would have handsomely rewarded you.
+Sure enough, after a rise, the ratio declines again to a low around day 410, which would have made many people sell the ratio.
+If you stayed in, however, buying on day 300 (November 14, 2001) would have handsomely rewarded you.